anbauoq/anbauoq/README.md

 # Heyy, I am Marina 👋

-I am Data Scientist with a focus on NLP, large language models, and model reliability.
+I’m a Data Scientist specializing in NLP, large language models, and model reliability.
-BSc in Data Science — American University of Armenia
-Currently: Data Science Intern @ServiceTitan.
-I research hallucinations in LLM-based voice assistants.
+I hold a BSc in Data Science from the American University of Armenia and currently work as a Data Science Intern at **ServiceTitan**, where I research hallucinations in LLM-powered voice assistants.

 ## 🔬 Interests & Technical Focus